canonical/operator/README.md

     main(MyCharm)
 ```

-This charm does nothing, though, so you'll typically want to observe some Juju
+This charm does nothing, because the `MyCharm` class passed to the operator
-events, such as `start`:
+framework's `main` function is empty.
+Functionality can be added to the charm
+by instructing it to observe particular Juju events when the `MyCharm` object
+is initialized.
+For example,

 ```python
 class MyCharm(CharmBase):